donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_simple/exercise.md

     6928946.dccn-l029.dccn.nl
     ```

     Note: Try to compare the command in step 3.
-As we expect the job to run longer, the requirement of job walltime is also extended to 1 hour 10 minutes.
+As we expect the job to run longer, the requirement on the job walltime is also extended to 1 hour 10 minutes.

 8. Ok, we don't want to wait for the 1-hour job to finish.
 Let's cancel the job.
 For example,